PHARMACY AND PRESCRIPTION PLAN INFORMATION

 - Some drugs may have limits on how much medicine can be filled per prescription or in a given time span.

-Review available resources such as frequently asked questions and a glucose meter offer.
+Review available resources such as frequently asked questions, a glucose meter offer and pharmaceutical care management program information.

 See your benefit materials for details on prescription drug benefits.
-If you have questions about your benefits, call the Pharmacy Program number on the back of your member ID card.
+If you have questions about your benefits, call the number on your member ID card.